- Download our Moving to Sydney Guide (PDF)

-The surrounding areas of Sydney make a weekend getaway easy and exceptional.
-Just a few hours away, adventurers are treated to stunning scenery and the chance to glimpse amazing wildlife such as koalas, kangaroos, wombats, platypuses and dolphins, not to mention miles of empty beaches.
+The areas surrounding Sydney make for great weekend getaways.
+Just a few hours out of the city, adventurers can find stunning scenery and the chance to glimpse local wildlife such as koalas, kangaroos, wombats, platypuses and dolphins, not to mention miles of empty beaches.

 Weekend breaks from Sydney

-A drive to Katoomba, the largest town in the upper mountains, affords expats the chance to explore amazing bushwalking trails, ranging from the easy and family-friendly to more challenging rock climbing routes.
+A drive to Katoomba, the largest town in the upper mountains, affords expats the chance to explore lush bushwalking trails, ranging from family-friendly treks to more challenging rock-climbing routes.

-The most popular attractions in the Blue Mountains are a distinct rock formation known as the Three Sisters.
-To catch a better glimpse of these interesting rocks, visitors can hop on a train or cable car to better view the area.
-Expats shouldn't miss the Jenolan Caves, rich with both Aboriginal and local Australian history.
+The most popular attraction in the Blue Mountains is a distinct rock formation known as the Three Sisters.
+To catch a better glimpse of these interesting rocks, visitors can hop on a Scenic World train, cableway, walkway or cable car to better view the area.
+Expats shouldn't miss the Jenolan Caves, rich in Aboriginal and geological history.
 The large network of caves dazzles with brilliant crystal formations and pristine underground rivers.
-And, if expats are very lucky and plan the day right, they just might see one of the platypuses which live along the Blue Lake next to the main entrance of the caves.
+And if expats are lucky and plan the day right, they might just spot a platypus; these unique creatures live along the Blue Lake next to the main entrance of the caves.

-Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend away from Sydney’s own culinary delights.
-It is one of Australia's oldest wine regions and is best known for superb Semillon.
+Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend outside of the city.
+The Valley is one of Australia's oldest wine regions and is best known for its superb Semillon.
 Visitors can sip on the region's famous wines while taking in the view of the seemingly endless vineyards.